How often have you seen this message whilst browsing the internet…?

 Let’s say I’m using Internet Explorer to browse the web and my homepage* is set to the BBC, as soon as I open Internet Explorer and the BBC site loads I receive 3 cookies and when I accept the BBC Cookie terms, 2 of the cookies are updated to reflect my choice.
 When I close Internet Explorer the cookies remain stored on my computer in a system folder that’s usually hidden from view.
 Because I chose to accept cookies the next time I visit the BBC it will ‘remember’ my choice.
 (If I delete all cookies from my computer and visit the BBC page again, it will once again present me with the cookie option banner).

-To personalise the BBC site to show me for instance the weather for Gloucester, I’ll need to sign in and choose my location and this information is stored as cookies so that when I revisit and go to the weather page again I will be shown the forecast for Gloucester rather than a generic UK summary.
+To personalise the BBC website to show the weather for your area, you will firstly need to register an email address and set a password.
+Then, when you’ve signed in and have reached the weather page, enter your town, a city or a postcode.
+If you opt to save this information it will be stored as cookies so that when you re-visit the weather page again you’ll be automatically shown the forecast for your area rather than a generic UK summary.

-Cookies are therefore used to help enhance the browsing experience of visitors to a website making it appear more personal.
+As you can see, cookies are used to help enhance the browsing experience of visitors to a website making it appear more personal.
 They are unique to each site and can store preferences and also monitor surfing habits.
 They’re not especially easy to find on your computer but they don’t take up much room, are easy to remove and you can open them and read them in Notepad if you really want to.
 New privacy laws means that all sites using cookies should notify you of this fact and give you the option to accept or reject them.

 Not all cookies are permanent; some are only stored in memory for a temporary period and removed when a browsing session has ended.